rroza7951/depop-TestFrameork/README.md

     ## start the test
     npm run test

-The npm run test will start the execution and validated the login functionality of the depop application.
+The npm run test will start the execution and validate the login functionality of the Depop application.